Alabama Creepy December 23, 2022

 6. Cry Baby Bridge —

 There are several versions of this urban legend, and the most popular one involves a woman drowning her baby.
 As legend has it, a young woman escaped from nearby Oak Grove Plantation with her baby as she was being pursued by soldiers.
 When she reached the bridge, she put her crying baby's face into the river below to keep the soldiers from hearing it.
-Many people have reported hearing the cries of a baby from this bridge.
-Check out this video to learn more about this chilling legend:
+Many people have reported hearing the cries of a baby from this bridge, hence the name,

 7. Huggin' Molly — Abbeville